 Make breaks non-optional

-Patients who are late for their appointments or make last-minute changes and cancellations are some of the biggest struggles dental hygienists experience on a day-to-day basis.
+Patients who are late for their appointments or make last-minute changes and cancellations are some of the biggest struggles dentists experience on a day-to-day basis.
 And while it’s important to accommodate patients the best you can, it’s also vital you take care of the mental wellbeing of you and your staff.
 Instead of skipping your lunch break to treat a walk-in patient, delay your break to a more suitable time and encourage your staff to do the same.

 Even if it’s just a 15-minute break to eat a sandwich and browse the internet on your phone, prioritizing taking a few minutes of time each day to yourself greatly reduces the risk of burnout.